-Should have opportunities and be encouraged to participate in physical activities that are age appropriate and enjoyable.
+Should have opportunities and be encouraged to participate in physical activities that are age-appropriate and enjoyable.
 Children 6-17 should participate in 60 minutes or more of moderate to vigorous physical play daily.
 Muscle and bone-strengthening physical activities should be included at least three days a week.

-Adults 18+ should aim to sit less and move more through the day.
+Adults 18+ should aim to sit less and move more throughout the day.
 For the greatest health benefits, adults should do at least 150 minutes to 300 minutes of moderate activity or 75-150 minutes of vigorous activity weekly.
 Adults should also incorporate muscle-strengthening exercises multiple times a week.

 Domain III of the TExES Physical Education EC-12 test has about 31 multiple-choice questions.
 These questions account for 31% of the entire exam.

 This domain can be divided into 4 competencies:

 - Learning Environments and Opportunities

 - Structure, Organization, Goals, and Purposes of Physical Education Programs

 So, let’s talk about them.

 A PE teacher in Texas should refer to the Texas Essential Knowledge and Skills (TEKS) for physical education.
 Physical education TEKS can be found at ritter.tea.state.tx.us.
 Each grade level has TEKS that promote safety, mastery of goals, and student progress.